Decriminalising Abortion in SA

 This historic reform means that abortion is no longer treated as a crime under the SA criminal code (where it had been for more than 50 years) and is now regulated as health care under health law, policy and ethics.

-The change goes a long way toward ending the stigma of abortion and recognising the right of patients to make personal decisions about their health, life and pregnancy in consultation with their doctor.
+The change went a long way toward ending the stigma of abortion and recognising the right of patients to make personal decisions about their health, life and pregnancy in consultation with their doctor.

 The key changes under the new law are: